nic-obert/stack-vm/README.md

 A specific register that stores the next instruction in the program.
 The program counter is altered whenever a jump is performed.

+Registers should not be accessed by the program.

 ### Stack pointer

-A specific register that stores the address of the top of the stack.
+A specific register that stores the address of the top of the stack (topmost byte).
 This register may be altered to efficiently push onto or pop from the stack.

 Because HiVM doesn't virtualize pointers, the stack pointer points to the TOS relative to the host memory.

+Registers should not be accessed by the program.

 ### Program space